bgruening/docker-galaxy-stable/README.md

 ### Postgresql migration <a name="Postgresql-migration" /> [[toc]](#toc)

 In the 19.05 version, Postgresql was updated from version 9.3 to version 11.5.
 If you are upgrading from a version <19.05, you will need to migrate the database.
-You can do it the following way for example (based on the "The quick upgrade method" above):
+You can do it the following way (based on the "The quick upgrade method" above):

 1. Stop Galaxy in the old container